kaczmarj/HIPPO/README.md

 First separate your whole slide images into smaller, non-overlapping patches.
 The CLAM toolkit is one popular way to do this.
 After you have patch coordinates, you will have to encode those patches with a pre-trained model.
 There are countless options to choose from, but I would opt for a recent foundation model trained on a large and diverse set of histopathology images.
 Keep track of the patch coordinates and the patch features.
 This will be useful for downstream HIPPO experiments and visualizing attention maps.

-## Train the ABMIL model

-We provide a training script for classification models at https://huggingface.co/kaczmarj/metastasis-abmil-128um-uni/blob/main/train_classification.py.
-Alternatively, trained a model with [CLAM](https://github.com/mahmoodlab/CLAM) or another toolkit.
-HIPPO can work with any weakly-supervised model that accepts a bag of patches and returns a specimen-level output.

 # HIPPO Workflow

 ## 1. Extract Features from Foundation Model